 - The information is sent to the custom analytics server API which publishes it to the events stream

 - Data processing application pulls events from the events stream and performs logical operations on data

 - Data processing app stores resulting data into BigQuery

 The central purpose of the system was to show an audience overlap between various products.

-Our solution was to apply a cross-platform user profiling based on digital footprint.
-That gives the system a unified view on the customer - synchronized across the entire product line.
+Our solution was to apply a cross-platform user profiling based on the digital footprint.
+That gives the system a unified view of the customer - synchronized across the entire product line.

 The solution includes the following operations:

 - Credential matching over profiles on different platforms.